Hacker-Projects/Web-Development-task-1-To-Do/README.md

 4.Understand the principles of responsive design and apply them to create a seamless user experience across different devices.

-5.Experience the process of deploying a web application, including version control with Git and hosting on a platform like GitHub Pages..
+5.Experience the process of deploying a web application, including version control with Git and hosting on a platform like GitHub Pages.